 The wait is usually less than 15 minutes, and once inside you see Buzz bigger than life, urging you to help him in his quest to fight the evil Zurg.
 You and your child get to spin around shooting Zurg and his evil robots.

-At the end you can email a picture of yourself to your home.
+At the end of Buzz Lightyear Astro Blasters, you can email a picture of yourself to your home.